Illustration of A. foeniculum by John Lindley in Edwards' Botanical Register (1829). [Public Domain]

 Position: full sun and lean, well-draining soil.

-Uses: culinary - edible flowers taste like sweet licorice candy and can be added to fruit salads and desserts or simply popped in your mouth for a natural breath freshener!
+Uses: ornamental, to attract pollinators, culinary - edible flowers taste like sweet licorice candy and can be added to fruit salads and desserts or simply popped in your mouth for a natural breath freshener!
 The leaves can be added to soups or used as a tarragon substitute.
-Ornamental, to attract pollinators.

 Winter Hardiness: to 5 F and below